skip to main content

 Now is Time to Contact Your Missouri Legislator on State Transit Investment

-With only less than two months before the end of the 2025 Missouri Legislative Session, now is the time for transit supporters and riders to reach out on the importance of state investment in public transit.
+With less than two months before the end of the 2025 Missouri Legislative Session, now is the time for transit supporters and riders to reach out on the importance of state investment in public transit.
 This year’s session began with Governor Kehoe reducing transit investment by $5 million from General Revenue.
-The budget is … Continued
+The budget is now … Continued

 CITIZENS FOR MODERN TRANSIT ELECTS NEW BOARD MEMBERS